formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 Next, let's create a new file within our workshop folder.
 To do this, right-click within the folder's file explorer in VSCode, and select "New File."
-Name this file "Introduction.jl" and then open it by double-clicking on the file name.
+Name this file `introduction.jl` and then open it by double-clicking on the file name.
 In this file, write the following code:

 ```julia